 Specifically, LACNIC will be responsible for:

-- Identifying potential presenters and panelists and facilitating their participation.
+- Identifying potential presenters and panellists and facilitating their participation

-- Disseminating the event and promoting the participation of the international community.
+- Publicizing the event and promoting the participation of the international community

-- Designating a General Coordinator who will permanently interact with the counterpart designated by the local organizer.
+- Appointing a general coordinator who will remain in constant contact with the counterpart identified by the local organizer.

-- Designating a Technical Coordinator (engineering) to collaborate in the preliminary analysis of technical alternatives and in the implementation of the agreed solutions, prior to and during the event, in order to guarantee the highest quality standards for both the network and Internet services.
+- Appointing a technical coordinator (engineering) to collaborate in the preliminary analysis of technical alternatives and in the implementation of the agreed upon solutions, prior to and during the event, in order to guarantee the highest quality standards for both the network and Internet services.

 5. Contributions by the Host